Nexus Letters for Your VA Disability Claims

 The medical opinion in this specialty nexus letter reflects clinical judgment based on available information at the time of review.

-Federal Disability Accommodation Intake
+Disability Accommodation Intake

 Medical opinions are provided independently and in accordance with professional medical standards.
 Services are limited in scope and offered selectively.